njlyon0/supportR/README.md

 ## Looking Ahead

-More functions are likely to be developed and housed within this package but I find myself using these perennially for quick wrangling checks and exploratory graphing respectively so it seemed worthwhile to pivot these into a true package.

-Feel free to post ideas for future functions as [an issue](https://github.com/njlyon0/helpR/issues) on this repository and I’ll do my best to build them!
+More functions are likely to be developed and housed within this package so stay tuned!
+Feel free to post ideas for new functions as [an issue](https://github.com/njlyon0/helpR/issues) on this repository and I’ll do my best to build them!